trn30/Agam_AlternativeSplicing/README.md

 ## Code Explanation
- The full pipeline of the analysis is in the file **Alternative_splicing_project_def_code_Github.sh**, this file will redirect you to other scripts also present in this repository.
+ The full pipeline of the analysis is in the file **Alternative_splicing_project_code.sh**, this file will redirect you to other scripts also present in this repository.
 An outline summary of the contents of the scripts is:

  - **Extract_isoforms_from_multisoform_genes.R**